smantha4/csc-agility-platform-sdk/README.md

 * agility-platform-services-sdk - A SDK used to develop asynchronous service adapters for the Agility Platform&trade;
 * agility-platform-async-cloud-sdk - A SDK used to develop asynchronous cloud adapters for the Agility Platform&trade;

+## How to Build this project:

+**To Build all modules:**

+-Dmaven.legacyLocalRepo=true parameter is required.
+Otherwise, maven fails to resolve some project local repository dependencies, on its very first run.

+From project root folder, run

+<code>mvn clean install -Dmaven.legacyLocalRepo=true</code>

+**To Build a perticular module:**

+From module root folder or from project root folder.

+<code>mvn clean install -pl <module name> -am </code>

+OR

+simply run <code>"mvn package"</code> from module root, if you already ran mvn clean install earlier.

+**To Build dependent project like adapters:**

+make sure you ran maven build, then from project root folder, run

+<code>ant clean init</code>

+This arranges dependencies into "dist", "ivy-lib", "lib" and"com.servicemesh.io/lib" folders as required for adapter projects.

 ## Build Configuration

-The projects in this repository are compatible with Java 8 and ant 1.9.3.
+The projects in this repository are compatible with Java 8, maven 3 and ant 1.9.3.

 If you want to edit these projects using eclipse you will need to set up 3 build path variables.
 * IVY-LIB - Contains the path to the ivy-lib directory under agility-platform-sdk